Jacqui Stokes

 Nature has always been my happy place.
 After school, I pursued a horticultural degree, which helped deepen my love and understanding of plants.
 I’ve always felt at peace surrounded by flowers and trees.
 Watching the first light of day during a sunrise or finding beauty in the tiniest petals fills me with joy.

-Growing up near the ocean, fishing and sailing with my family fostered a deep appreciation for the sea and its wildlife.
+I grew up near the sea in Auckland.
+Fishing and sailing with my family fostered a deep appreciation for the sea and its wildlife.
 The movement of waves, the call of seabirds, and the salty air became part of my soul.
 Now that I live further inland, I seek out the coast as often as possible.
-Whether I’m walking along a beach or capturing the interaction of water and light through long exposures, the sea remains a constant source of inspiration.
+The sea inspires me constantly.
+I feel this when I walk along the beach.
+I also experience it when I capture the interaction of water and light through long exposures.

 How My Photography Has Evolved